fkaltman/whats-for-lunch/README.md

 ## 🤠 Users

-At its heyday, the app boasted over 100 users according to Google Analytics, a number that includes a large majority of the corporate office workers in addition to employees in nearby Blinds To Go showrooms and traveling (Shop-at-home) employees, who might stop in for a bite at lunchtime if the daily catering suited them.
+This app was designed for employees of the Blinds To Go corporate office in Paramus, NJ, by one such employee.
+It reached over 100 users at its peak, per Google Analytics, a number that includes a large majority of the corporate office workers in addition to employees in nearby Blinds To Go showrooms and traveling (Shop-at-home) employees, who might stop in for a bite at lunchtime if the daily catering suited them.

 <img src="https://imgur.com/lWflMs7.png" alt="Screenshot from GA circa 2024 showing usership at WFT" width="600" />